sbrincat/spynal/README.md

 # neural_analysis
-Tools for basic analysis of neural (ephys) data in Python
+Tools for basic analysis of electrophysiological neural data in Python